atlass-ax/atlass-ax/README.md

 <img alt="Mario" width="400px" src="https://user-images.githubusercontent.com/74038190/225813708-98b745f2-7d22-48cf-9150-083f1b00d6c9.gif" align="right"/>

 ### 🙌 &nbsp;ABOUT ME:
-🎓 I have been a student at the National Aviation University since 2022, majoring in Cybersecurity\
+🎓 I have been a student at the Kyiv Aviation Institute since 2022, majoring in Cybersecurity\
 💻 In my free time I do front-end development of various mini-projects, writing scripts and programs, web and logo design.
-I study AI in monitoring systems.\
+I study AI in monitoring systems and cybersecyrity in various systems.\
 📒 I take courses at Hack The Box, Pors Swigger, Sololearn, Codewars and others. \
 📈 **Progress on Codewars:** ![Codewars](https://www.codewars.com/users/atlass-ax/badges/small)